hthornto/Compressive-Strength-API/README.md

         method = get

-Mixused
+Mix Used

     The fields = {
             "producer": String  #required Will probably change this to Integer and add another table titled producers.
-Most grout and morter are made by the contractor and not the a concrete company
+Most grout and mortar are made by the contractor and not a concrete company
             "mix_description": String
             "mix_code": String
             "strength": Integer
             "isMRWH": Boolean  #required
             "isHRWH": Boolean  #required
         }
-    Add mixused
+    Add mix used
         URL = /api/compressive-strength/mix-used
         Requires JSON string to add fields
         Method = post
-    Delete mixused
+    Delete mix used
         URL =/api/compressive-strength/mix-used
         Method = delete
-    Update mixused
+    Update mix used
-        URL = /api/compressive-strength/mix-used/<id of mixused>
+        URL = /api/compressive-strength/mix-used/<id of mix used>
         Requires JSON string
         Method = put or patch
-    Show mixused
+    Show mix used
-        URL = /api/compressive-strength/mix-used<id of mixused>
+        URL = /api/compressive-strength/mix-used<id of mix used>
         Method = get
     Show all mixes used
         URL = /api/compressive-strength/mix-used